Kabelo464/Predictive-Numerical-Model-for-Diesel-Engine/README.md

 ***Folder Descriptions:***

 a.
 Functions -> contains all the functions used in the main 6 scripts mentioned above
 b.
-Example_Data -> contains example experimental data that can be used to run the main 6 scripts mentioned above.
+Example_Data -> contains example data that can be used to run the main 6 scripts mentioned above.

 The experimental pressure data used in developing the final model is measured by another student.
 Therefore, no example pressure data is provided.